 This appendix contains sample MML descriptions of documents.
-The sample documents have been provided with this manual and are located in the directory or folder in which your FrameMaker product is installed.
+The sample documents have been provided with this manual and are located in the directory or folder in which you installed FrameMaker.

-For a FrameMaker product on this platform Look here UNIX The /fminit/language/Samples directory, where language is the language in use, such as usenglish Macintosh The Samples folder Windows The samples directory
+For FrameMaker on this platform Look here

+UNIX The /fminit/language/Samples directory, where language is the language in use, such as usenglish

+Macintosh The Samples folder

+Windows The samples directory